kaanaksit/odak/docs/course/fundamentals.md

 :octicons-info-24: Informative

-In this course, you will be asked to code and implement phenomena related to the physics of light.
+In this course, you will be asked to code and implement simulations related to the physics of light.
 Your work, meaning your production, should strictly follow certain habits to help build better tools and developments.